dnguyen179/scRNA_Inferelator_Aug2017/README.md

 - Function run_magic(data, t, npca, ka, k, lib_size_norm, log_transform) returns imputed data matrix

 b.
-Scaling data
+Scaling data (done automatically once magic.m is invoked)
 - Calculate the median and mean/median absolute deviation (MAD) for nonzero values in original data (normalized by median of library size) and imputed data from MAGIC
 - Scaling factors are the difference of medians and the ratio of MADs
 - Scaled data = (MAGIC-imputed data + difference of medians) * ration of MADs

 c.
-Data visualization
+Data visualization (done automatically once magic.m is invoked)
 - Distribution of log gene expression of original data and MAGIC-imputed data (+ pseudocount) via histogram
 - Density plot of original data and imputed data to show the correlation
 - Heatmap of cluster-specific gene expression